The Antispeciesist Revolution

 * * *

 1. How modest?
 A venerable tradition in philosophical meta-ethics is anti-realism.
 The meta-ethical anti-realist proposes that claims such as it's wrong to rape women, kill Jews, torture babies (etc) lack truth value - or are simply false. (cf. JL Mackie, Ethics: Inventing Right and Wrong, Viking Press, 1977.)
 Here I shall assume that, for reasons we simply don't understand, the pain-pleasure axis discloses the world's inbuilt metric of (dis)value.
-Meta-ethical anti-realists may instead wish to interpret this critique of speciesism merely as casting doubt on its internal coherence rather than a substantive claim that a non-speciesist ethic is objectively true.
+Meta-ethical anti-realists may instead wish to interpret this critique of speciesism merely as casting doubt on its internal coherence rather than the substantive claim that a non-speciesist ethic is objectively true.

 2. Extreme violence towards members of other tribes and races can be fitness-enhancing too.
 See, e.g. Richard Wrangham & Dale Peterson, Demonic Males: Apes and the Origins of Human Violence, Houghton Mifflin, 1997.